Pauline Chalamet: Personal life

-As of 2024, Chalamet lives in Paris, and divides her time between New York City and Los Angeles.
+As of 2024, Chalamet split her time between Paris and Los Angeles.
 She is in a relationship with director Rhys Raiskin.
 In June 2024, it was announced that Chalamet was pregnant with their first child.
 In September 2024, it was confirmed that she had given birth to a girl earlier that month in Paris.

-Chalamet is an avid reader and has a book club with her friends.
-On average she reads one book a week, with her favorite being Alexandre Dumas's The Count of Monte Cristo.
+Chalamet is an avid reader and has cited Alexandre Dumas's The Count of Monte Cristo as her favorite book.
 Politically, she has described herself as "pro-socialism".